ZPump/zPump/docs/development/private-devnet.md

 - Wipes the ledger at `~/.local/share/zpump-devnet-ledger` and resets Photon snapshots.
 - Re-establishes required symlinks (`services/circuits -> ../circuits`).
 - Restarts the validator via systemd (falling back to PM2 if the service is not installed), waits for RPC health, reinstalls Photon/Proof RPC deps, reruns the bootstrap script, relaunches `ptf-indexer`, `ptf-proof`, and `ptf-web` under PM2, and executes the wrap/unwrap smoke test (`npx tsx scripts/wrap-unwrap-local.ts`) to verify register/mint/shield/unshield flows.
 Export `RUN_SMOKE_TESTS=false` to skip the smoke test.
+- Clears both wallet-activity logs: the local helper file at `web/app/wallet-activity.json` and the Photon snapshot (which now stores private-mode history keyed by viewing IDs) so that switching between modes always starts from a clean slate.

 This one-shot reset prevents mismatched commitment tree and pool roots (see [Root Drift Playbook](../operations/root-drift.md)).